-In Image 2, I begin assessment by gently palpating the paravertebral tissues overlying the lumbar transverse processes.
+In Image 2., I begin the assessment by gently palpating the paravertebral tissues overlying the lumbar transverse processes.

 In the Kemp’s Test, backward bending, rotation, and sidebending toward the affected side may elicit Z-joint symptoms.
 However, it’s important to note that this pain provocation test may also implicate nerve root compression and sciatica symptoms.
 Sharp buttock and leg pain following a dermatomal pattern may suggest sciatica, whereas Z-joint irritation is suspected if the test reproduces the client’s localized low back pain.
 If unsure, several other tests, such as the Slump Test and Straight Leg Raise Test, should be clustered to confirm your findings.

 Numerous studies have examined conservative care for people with low back pain, but I’m unaware of any published investigations that have targeted Z-joint pain specifically.
 Nevertheless, most experts agree that the general principles of conservative treatment for nonspecific low back pain can be applied to Z-joint pain, too.1

 I’ve had reasonable success treating both acute and chronic cases of Z-joint pain using the Myoskeletal Alignment Techniques (MAT) demonstrated in Images 5 and 6.
 These graded exposure stretching maneuvers are designed to bring balance to musculofascial tissues that torsion the pelvic bowl and create excessive anterior pelvic tilt.
 When performing these dynamic postural stretching routines, it’s best to address all connective tissues that articulate with the lumbar spine, hips, and legs and may be creating abnormal compressive loading through arthritic Z-joints.

 In short, MAT treatment goals for Z-joint pain include: